 A total of NPR 250 million has been spent from the fund as of January 2018.
 As the fund remained unused for a long time, Nepal Rastra Bank has announced to transfer NPR.
 5 billion from this fund into Nepal Rastra Bank’s refinancing fund (as per NRB’s monetary policy of the fiscal year 17-18 ).
 The increment in the refinancing fund amount will extend concessional credit to strategically important sectors including the hydro power.

 The common challenge of these 3 funds lies in their lower outreach, lengthy procedure and weak implementation.
 To merge the funds in a way that fits the modality of the federal structure remains the major challenge for the government.
 The government needs to simplify the procedures, and buck up its implementation and monitoring activities at provincial levels.
 The new institution should also ensure that it has a better outreach and no misappropriation of funds takes place.
 Only then, these funds can yield benefits to a larger pool of entrepreneurs across the country.

 Additionally, the government of Nepal has initiated Women Entrepreneurship Development Fund (WEDF) to help women entrepreneurs meet their financial need for their enterprise growth.
 For more information about WEDF, follow http://biruwa.net/2017/10/women-entrepreneurs-government-support/

-[The article has been prepared with references to budget speech FY 17-18, and Nepal Rastra Bank’s Monetary Policy 17-18, and the respective fund’s operation manuals.
+[The article has been prepared with references to Budget Speech FY 17-18, and Nepal Rastra Bank’s Monetary Policy FY 17-18, and the respective fund’s operation manuals.
 Please share links to similar funds in the comments below so that we can add them to this list.]